 IMDb Rating: 7.3

-The Wayans Brothers was one of the first shows that helped launch the WB television network in 1995.
-The show starred Shawn and Marlon Wayans as brothers who ran a newsstand in New York City, where they interacted with their father “Pops” played by John Witherspoon.
+The Wayans Bros. was one of the shows that helped launch the WB television network in 1995.
+It starred Shawn and Marlon Wayans as brothers who ran a newsstand in New York City, where they interacted with their father, “Pops,” played by John Witherspoon.
 The series ended abruptly after its fifth season and did not have a proper finale.

-Cast: Queen Latifah, Kim Coles, Erika Alexander, Kim Coles, T.C.
+Cast: Queen Latifah, Kim Coles, Erika Alexander, Kim Fields, T.C.
 Carson, John Henton